bonitasoft/bonita-doc/md/appearance.md

-# Appearance
+# Appearance of page and forms

+Bonita allows you to define the appearance of a page or form using themes.

+## Apply an application resource theme

 Page and form appearance is based on the Bootstrap v3.3.2 CSS framework.
 To define the appearance of a page or form you can use an application [theme resource](themes.md), apply a Boostrap theme, or manually add a custom CSS class that you implement.

-## Apply an application resource theme

 By default, pages designed with the UI Designer are deployed in an [application](applications.md) and use the theme chosen for the application.

 ## Apply a Boostrap CSS theme